A lesson on line editing

 Two 50-minute classes (or one class period and take-home work)

 Completed second drafts of student writing.
 The more copies students bring to class, the better.
-(This lesson is intended to follow “Edit for revision” a lesson included in this curriculum.)
+(This lesson is intended to follow “Deep Revision” a lesson included in this curriculum.)

 1. Building background — 5 minutes